09:00 - 17:00Location: Orca Room

 Arie ElmalehArchitectural ConsultantKreitmaker

-The Gibson Art Museum, master-planned by Arthur Erickson, redefines contemporary architecture through a net-zero vision rooted in nature.
+The Gibson Art Museum, designed by Siamak Hariri of Hariri Pontarini Architects with Iredale Architecture, responds to the campus master plan by Arthur Erickson.
+The Gibson is positioned as a gateway building and redefines contemporary architecture through a net-zero vision rooted in nature.
 Its mass-timber structure meets precision-crafted, specially shaped Randers Tegl clay brick from Denmark, merging traditional masonry artistry with modern performance.
-The result is a striking, purpose-built composition of material honesty and sculptural intent.
+The result is a striking, purpose-built composition of material honesty and sculptural intent that welcomes campus and community.

 This live session is eligible for 1.25 AIBC Core LU.